cyrilondon/rover-project/rover-web/README.md

 By defining the Path's value equal to `/initialize` we want to deploy a resource that responds to the URI path template `http://localhost:8080/game/v1/plateau/initialize/`

 Just for information, a `@Path` value isn’t required to have leading or trailing slashes (/).
 The JAX-RS runtime parses URI path templates the same whether or not they have leading or trailing spaces.
+We don't use leading slashes in our example.

 Three things important to note here: